 A: Very good question.
 I think that gets down to diligence around the crypto ATM side of things.
 So knowing who they are getting a specific list and then asking if these specific customers are in your custody side of things, I think that that’s off the top of my head, my first idea around it.

 Q: What are the regulations, if any, for independent Bitcoin ATM machines?

-A: They’re regulated as money service businesses, so they have to register with their regulatory agency in the United States, that would be FinCEN.
+A: They’re regulated as money service businesses, so they have to register with their regulatory agency in the United States, which would be FinCEN.
 And in other countries, everyone has their own regulators.
 They have to register as MSBs, they have to perform customer identification according to the transaction level.
-So for example, some are at $250, some are at $500, some are at $1,000.
+So for example, some are at $250, some are at $500, and some are at $1,000.

 Then there will be the travel rule requirement.
-So if the Bitcoin ATM is sending directly to another identifiable VASP they are required, certainly in the United States, shortly in Canada, definitely in Singapore, Switzerland, and probably most of Europe soon, to comply with travel rule.
+So if the Bitcoin ATM is sending directly to another identifiable VASP they are required, certainly in the United States, shortly in Canada, definitely in Singapore, Switzerland, and probably most of Europe soon, to comply with the travel rule.
 So it’s basic and they have to file SARs.
 So they really look like MSBs.

 Typically, you can do $250 transactions without any identification.
 They are supposed to track it on a daily basis.
 So these are the questions you would want to ask.
 And again, that’s true of an individual or a company that owns 1,500 of these ATMs.